drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 </figure>

-The follwing shows the spectral analysis.
+The following shows the spectral analysis.
 If you do not know how to do this in LTSpice, there is [a short tutorial video here](https://youtu.be/fziUQaVQxA4?feature=shared)
-Here we see that our response is flat to 100kHz and then rolls off only slowy reaching -1.4dB and a 45 degree phase shift at around 1MHz.
+Here we see that our response is flat to 100kHz and then rolls off only slowly reaching -1.4dB and a 45 degree phase shift at around 1MHz.
-If you want a more agressive roll off you can substitute the caps in the feedback networks in the front end, or use larger caps for the charge reservoir in front of the ADC.
+If you want a more aggressive roll off you can substitute the caps in the feedback networks in the front end, or use larger caps for the charge reservoir in front of the ADC.

 <figure>
 <p align="center">